Miriam Frank: Early life and education

 Miriam Frank was born on 26 February 1947 in New York City.
 She lived in Newark with her family.

 Frank was educated at the School of Writing.

 Career

 Miriam Frank's work focuses on the intersection of labor and LGBTQ+ history.

-She began teaching in Detroit at Wayne County Community College in the 1970s before moving to New York City in the 1980s to teach at New York University until her retirement in 2014.
+She began teaching in Detroit at Wayne County Community College in the 1970s before moving to New York City in the 1980s to teach at New York University until her retirement in 2014 at the age of 67.

 Starting in 1994, she began interviewing gay and lesbian union members as part of the project that would become her book, Out in the Union: A Labor History of Queer America.
 Completing 79 interviews between 1994 and 2009, these reside at NYU's Tamiment Library and Robert F. Wagner Labor Archives.

 During the 1990s she also worked on and published alongside Desma Holcolmb to create Pride at Work: Organizing for Gay and Lesbian Rights in Unions as a guide for gay unionists to advocate for themselves in the workplace.